 If the latest windstorm damaged or blew off some of your shingles, it’s important to act quickly to repair the roof.
 A couple of damaged or missing shingles may not seem like a big deal.
-However, if your roof deck is exposed, rain or snow can get under the roof, creating an interior leak, which can be a much bigger headache than a simple shingle fix.
+However, if your roof deck is exposed, moisture can get under the roof, causing a roof leak which can create an interior leak, which can be a much bigger headache than fixing a few shingles.

 If you’re a savvy DIYer, you may be able to repair or replace a couple of shingles, but most homeowners should call in a professional.
 Repairing a damaged shingle requires precision.
-If you try to repair one and don’t know what you’re doing, you could cause more damage to the area you’re trying to fix.
+If you try to repair one and don’t know what you’re doing, you could end up causing more damage to the area you’re trying to fix.

 When can you repair or replace roof shingles?

 Before grabbing your ladder and climbing on top of the roof to repair or replace a damaged or missing shingle, there are some things you need to know.
 We spoke with Kyle Shirley, owner of Sol Vista Roofing, to get his take on when you might be able to handle the repairs yourself, when you should call in a professional, and how to fix your roof the right way.

 Replacing shingles doesn’t require as much precision and may be easier for the DIY homeowner.
 But it isn’t always possible if the manufacturer discontinued the shingle you need to replace.
 “In some cases, there’s a good replacement product that’s the same size, but sometimes there’s not,” Shirley says.
 He goes on to explain that if you can’t find a product that’s the right size, your best bet is to replace the whole roof.
 Cutting a wrong-size product to fit your roof is risky because it can cause other shingles to buckle and nails to pop.